 When you pass a default value, you can use either a literal (as shown here), a constant, or an enum.
-If you don't provide a default value, the parameter takes the default value for the data type, e.g., 0 for numbers, a null string ("") for strings.
+If you don't provide a default value, the parameter takes the default value for the data type, e.g., 0 for numbers, an empty string ("") for Strings, and Nil for objects.

 A constant is used as a default value using the same syntax.
 For example, suppose you define a global constant in a module, InitialValue.
 You can use it as a default value for a parameter like this:

 Similarly, you can use an enum as a default value.
 Suppose you have created an enum in a module called SecurityLevel, with values None, Minimum, Maximum, and Forced.
 You can then assign the default value of a parameter using one of the enum values:

 All variables used in a function must be declared before they are used in a statement.
 Variables and parameters used in a function are local.
 Properties can be accessed from within any Sub or function.
 Local variables are variables that are created each time the function is run and destroyed when the function finishes.
 Consequently, they can only be accessed by the statements within the function.
 They are created by using the Dim statement from within a Sub or function.
 A Dim statement can be placed anywhere within the function.

 The Return statement can be used to immediately return control to the statement that called the function and to pass back a value to the left side of the statement.
 If the Return statement is not called, the default value of the data type returned by the function is returned (Nil for objects).

 The variable that is returned by a function can be a “regular” single-element variable or an array.
 When you want to return one value, simply enter the data type of that variable in the Return Type field.
 To declare the variable as an array, place empty parentheses after the data type.
 For example, if you want to return an array of integers instead of only one integer, write "Integer()" instead of "Integer" as the function’s Return Type field.